 The results made me so happy I couldn’t stop staring at myself for the first few days.
 I didn’t look shocked or swollen.
 I just had a really smooth forehead and dramatically reduced frown lines.
 I felt and looked great.
 Since then I’ve been back twice and I’ve always been so pleased with the results, which for me, last about 4-5 months.

 Would I recommend getting Botox from anyone other than a medical doctor?
 No. In the same way that I wouldn’t recommend getting your eyebrows tattooed by a hairdresser.
-I’ve heard people tell me that they get their dentist to do it or that the lady who does their wax is offering it, but I would not allow that to happen to my face.
+I’ve heard people tell me that they get their dentist to do it or that the lady who does their wax is offering it, but I would not allow that to happen to my face, especially when there are places out there like Xlash who can help you with your eyebrows.
 In the same way that I want an eyebrow expert and fanatic to work on my brows, I only want to Botox expert and fanatic to work on my face.

 I asked Dr Duminy to fill us all in on some burning questions I get asked about Botox all the time.
 These are the most common questions I hear – especially the confusion around Botox and fillers, which I hear all the time.
 If you have any other questions on your mind, leave them in the comments section and I’ll ask Cara to answer them.